Close Menu

 How to Practice:

-• Walk slowly and deliberately, paying attention to each step as you lift your foot, move it forward, and place it down.
+• As you walk slowly and carefully, pay attention to each step as you lift your foot, move it forward, and put it down.

 To explore more on walking meditation, check out Tricycle: The Buddhist Review.